 Colour space (gamut) scalability

 To achieve compatibility and inter-operability among various systems that will support different color spaces and to provide good migration paths from narrower to wider color gamut systems, a multiple layer (scalability) extension of the standard may also be developed.
 The scalability extension should support a base and enhancement layer(s) with different color spaces.
+Inter-layer prediction methods that predict values in an enhancement layer color space from values in a base layer color space could be considered.

+Comment: one intended application for CGS is to enhance an SDR backward compatible bitstream (e.g. content display referred to BT.709) with side information to either better predict a WCG construct or serve as a metadata side stream tone “up” mapping

 SDR to HDR Scalability